nachocaru/xaprb.com/content/blog/2005-12-06-find-missing-numbers-in-a-sequence-with-sql.md

 CPU time:              60 ms
 Elapsed time:         148 ms</pre>

-MySQL&#8217;s results did not vary as much; the execution time was .8% faster on the first query, and the `EXPLAIN` result showed that the second query caused &#8216;Range checked for each record&#8217;.
+MySQL's results did not vary as much; the execution time was .8% faster on the first query, and the `EXPLAIN` result showed that the second query caused 'Range checked for each record'.
 The two query plans were actually very different, according to `EXPLAIN`.

  [1]: /blog/2005/09/23/how-to-write-a-sql-exclusion-join/
  [2]: /blog/2005/12/07/the-integers-table/